chaddjohnson/greatupsells/README.md

 To run and develop Shopify app extensions locally (such as post-checkout upsells):

+1. Run the app with `yarn start` from the top-level project directory.
-1. Open a terminal, and change the working directory to `applications/shopify-admin`.
+1. Open another terminal, and change the working directory to `applications/shopify-admin`.
 1. Run `yarn extensions:start` to start extensions.
 1. Follow instructions on screen.
 1. Manually refresh your browser to view updates as there is no fast refresh / live reload available.